-Staff who prepare the food for snack time (generally fruit, crackers, milk and water) understand food safety and hygiene regulations.
+Staff who prepare the food for snack time/cooking activities understand food safety and hygiene regulations.
 All food and drink is stored appropriately.
 Snack times are appropriately supervised and children do not walk about with food and drinks.
 Fresh drinking water is available to the children at all times.
 We operate systems to ensure that children do not have access to food/drinks to which they are allergic.
 Adults do not carry hot drinks through the hall and do not place hot drinks within reach of children.
-The playgroup will notify Ofsted (within 14 days) of any food poisoning, affecting two or more children looked after on the premises.
+The Preschool will notify Ofsted (within 14 days) of any food poisoning, affecting two or more children looked after on the premises.

 First aid and emergency treatment or advice

 At least one member of staff with a current paediatric first aid training certificate is on the premises at any one time.
-Our first aid kit complies with Ofsted’s requirements and is regularly checked by a designated member of the team (Marion McMullan) and re-stocked as necessary.
+Our first aid kit complies with Ofsted’s requirements and is regularly checked by a designated member of the team (the Deputy) and re-stocked as necessary.
 It is easily accessible to adults but is kept out of the reach of children.
-At the time of admission to the playgroup, parents’ written permission for emergency medical advice/treatment is sought on the registration form.
+At the time of admission to the Preschool, parents’ permission for emergency medical advice/treatment is sought on the Famly app.

-Our “Accident/Incident” file is kept in a secure place and all staff and volunteers know where to locate it and how the forms should be completed.
-The entry in the “Accident/Incident File” should be signed by the parent/carer on collection to indicate that they have seen the report.
-We review this file termly to identify any potential/actual hazards that may need addressing within the playgroup.
+Our “Accident/Incident” file has now been replaced by the Famly app.
+All staff know how the forms should be completed within the app.
+The entry on the app will be sent directly to the parent/carer who should acknowledge that they have seen the report.
+We review this termly to identify any potential/actual hazards that may need addressing within the Preschool.

-The playgroup’s “Infection control policy” (HPA guidelines) for the exclusion of ill or infectious children is discussed with parents.
-This includes procedures for contacting parents or other authorised adults if a child becomes ill at playgroup.
+The Preschool’s “Infection control policy” (HPA guidelines) for the exclusion of ill or infectious children is discussed with parents.
+This includes procedures for contacting parents or other authorised adults if a child becomes ill at Preschool.
 Ofsted is notified of any infectious diseases which a qualified medical person considers notifiable.

 We have public liability insurance and employers’ liability insurance.
-The certificate is displayed on the playgroup’s notice board.
+The certificate is displayed on the Preschool’s notice board.